[Prosperity] springs from nature.

 Dig into our work testing the benefits of natural capital valuation.

-Valuing natural capital can help you make decisions that are better for people and nature.
-We’ve learned a lot while working on the science of natural capital and using that knowledge to inform decisions.
-We’ve built some of that learning into free software and educational materials to help you value natural capital in the places and contexts that matter to you.
+NatCap has learned a lot while working on the science of natural capital and using that knowledge to inform decisions.
+We’ve built some of that learning into free software and educational materials to help you assess the role of natural capital in the places and contexts that matter to you.

 Try our tools, take one of our online courses, come to a training, get help on our online forum, collaborate with us, or come share your stories at one of our events.